adriana-guillen/Text-Analytics-VOC/README.md

 - **Added Value:** Captures context, nuance, and ambiguous sentiment missed by classical models
 - **Outcome:** Achieved 36% accuracy in a zero-shot setting — yet BERT successfully identified nuanced and context-dependent sentiment shifts, uncovering insights that classical models overlooked and directly supporting targeted service improvements.
 > **Note on Zero-Shot Accuracy:**
 > This BERT model was applied in a zero-shot setting, meaning it was pre-trained on massive general language datasets but not fine-tuned on our domain-specific feedback.
-While this approach naturally results in lower accuracy (36%), it offers the advantage of rapid deployment without requiring labeled data — and still revealed nuanced sentiment cues that classical models overlooked.
-This demonstrates both familiarity with modern NLP techniques and the ability to apply them strategically based on real-world project constraints.
+> While this approach naturally results in lower accuracy (36%), it offers the advantage of rapid deployment without requiring labeled data, and still reveals nuanced sentiment cues that classical models overlooked.
+> This demonstrates both familiarity with modern NLP techniques and the ability to apply them strategically based on real-world project constraints.

 ---